Ranchi

-During the time of the British Raj, the city was the summer capital of Bihar, because of its cold climate during the winter season.
 Ranchi is also one of the oldest cities in Jharkhand.
 Jagannath Temple and Ratu Palace are some sights which witnessed the history of Ranchi.
+Ranchi is also nicknamed the City of Waterfalls.

 Ranchi is rapidly growing its economy, and certain parks, special economic zones and industrial areas are being developed.
 Of late, new sectors and modern areas have been built for the city's development.
-Ranchi is also nicknamed the 'City of Waterfalls'.

 Etymology

-According to one popular tale, Captain choose "Archi" a Oraon tribal village as headquarters.
-Archi means Bamboo forest in local Nagpuri dialect.
-The British inadvertently named "Archi" as "Ranchi".
-Captain Thomas Wilkinson renamed Kishunpur village as Rachi.
+According to one popular tale, Thomas Wilkinson, a British captain, choose Archi (an Oraon tribal village) as headquarters.
+Archi means bamboo forest in local Nagpuri dialect.
+The British inadvertently named Archi as "Ranchi".
+Captain Wilkinson renamed Kishunpur village as Rachi.
 Up to 1927, the place was known as Rachi.

-In his book The Mundas and Their Country, anthropologist Sarat Chandra Roy writes that the name of the city is derived from the Mundari word aranchi or "short stick" used in driving cattle.
+In his book The Mundas and Their Country, anthropologist Sarat Chandra Roy writes that the name of the city is derived from the Mundari word aranchi, referring to a short stick used in driving cattle, whereas others have opined that aranchi refers to bi-weekly market.

-According to another local story, the name of Ranchi comes from a local bird named "Rici" which was mostly found in the Pahari Mandir premise.
-Rici is name for Black Kite (Milvus migrans) in Mundari language, the modern-day landmark of Ranchi city, the Pahari Mandir, is also known as Rici Buru (रिचि बुरु) - the hill of the kites, and the city originated on the foothills of Rici Buru with the construction of Bada Talab by Commissioner Thomas Wilkinson at the same site.
+According to another local story, Ranchi's name comes from a local bird named rici that was found mostly in the Pahari Mandir premises.
+Rici is the name for the black kite (Milvus migrans) in the Mundari language, the modern-day landmark of Ranchi city, the Pahari Mandir, is also known as Rici Buru (रिचि बुरु) — the hill of the kites — and the city originated on the foothills of Rici Buru with the construction of Bada Talab by Commissioner Thomas Wilkinson at the same site.

 History

-The early evidence of use of several iron slag, pot sheds, iron tools found in Chota Nagpur region around 1400 BCE.
+The earliest evidence of use of several iron slag, pot sheds, iron tools found in Chota Nagpur region around 1400 BCE.
 Magadha Empire exercised indirect control over the territory, which lasted until the reign of the Ashoka.
 Armies of Samudra Gupta passed through the region on their expedition to the Deccan.
-In 4th century CE, Nagvanshi king Raja Pratap Rai chose Chutia as his capital which is now a place in Ranchi.
-Few ruins of Chutia trace back to 2nd Century CE.
+In the 4th century CE, Nagvanshi king Raja Pratap Rai chose Chutia as his capital which is now a place in Ranchi.
+Few ruins of Chutia trace back to the 2nd century CE.
 With the expansion of the Mughal Empire, the sovereign status of the Nagvanshi dynasty was technically affected, but they continued to rule and administer independently.
 Thakur Ani Nath Shahdeo made Satranji as capital of Barkagarh estate near Subarnarekha river.
 He built Jagannath Temple in 1691.